-By accumulating some information and listening to good advice, you can buy and secure property in Huatulco property in less than 60 days.
+By accumulating some information and listening to good advice, you can buy and secure property in Huatulco in less than 60 days.

 Step #1 – Making an Offer

 The first step is to make a serious offer to the seller.
 You can do by providing a promise to buy/sell.
 In Mexico, there are two ways of doing when non-nationals are involved, with the most common of them is either the buyer and seller sign joint agreement, or both agree on the details of the transaction, such as price, closing date, etc. The buyer must pay 10% of the price offered in a secure bank account at the time of signing the document.
-(A confirmation must be done by a lawyer before any money transfer)
+(A confirmation must be done by a lawyer before any money transfer.)

-The second way less common, but often practiced by the Mexicans, is when the seller asks that the money goes directly to him / her.
+The second way less common, but often practiced by the Mexicans, is when the seller asks that the money goes directly to him/her.
 You will have to sign a document describing the details of the transaction in these cases in the presence of a notary public for the safety of both parties involved in the transaction.
 The notary is the highest placed hierarchically in these situations, and they check no obstacle disturbs the sale of the property.

-Step #2 – Hiring a lawyer
+Step #2 – Finding a Notary

 Step #3 – The Closing

-Step #4 – Bank of Trust (Fideicomiso)
+Step #4 – Bank Trust (Fideicomiso)